Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

   <summary>make run_emu: Run Hardware Emulation</summary>

 ### make run_emu: Run Hardware Emulation

 After packaging, you can run emulation on hardware.
 To run emulation, use the following command:

-***Note***: The upgraded AI Engine model might exhibit some issues.
-As a temporary solution, set mtmodel as false by `setenv MTMODEL false` command before running hw_emu.
-This issue has does not occur in subsequent releases.
+***Note***: The upgraded AI Engine model can exhibit some issues.
+As a temporary solution, set mtmodel as false by `setenv MTMODEL false` command before running `hw_emu`.
+This issue does not occur in subsequent releases.

 ```
 make run_emu
 ```

 or

 ```
 cd ./build/hw_emu/package
 ./launch_hw_emu.sh
 ```

-When launched, you see the QEMU simulator load.
-Wait for the autoboot countdown to go to zero, and after a few minutes, you see the root Linux prompt display:
+When launched, the QEMU simulator load displays.
+Wait for the autoboot countdown to go to zero, and after a few minutes, notice the root Linux prompt display:

 ```bash
 root@versal-rootfs-common-2025_2:~#
 ```

-Sometimes, the following error might display:
+Sometimes, the following error displays:

 ```
 root@versal-rootfs-common-2025_2:~## xinit: giving up
 xinit: unable to connect to X server: Connection refused